SonarSource/sonar-.net-documentation/doc/analyze-from-tfs.md

 The settings required to configure a XAML build to perform code analysis are the same for TFS 2013 and TFS 2015.
 However, if you are using the TFS 2015 XAML build agent then there are additional considerations:
 * when analysing data stored in an on-premise TFS installation, the build agent must also have the TFS 2013 Object Model installed
-* a TFS 2015 build agent cannot currently be used to analyse code stored in Visual Studio Online ("VSO") See the following sub-sections for more information.
+* a TFS 2015 build agent cannot currently be used to analyse code stored in Visual Studio Online ("VSO").
+See the following sub-sections for more information.

 #### Installing the TFS 2013 Object Model on a TFS 2015 Build Agent
-If you are using a TFS 2015 XAML build agent to analyze code stored in an on-premise TFS server then you will need to install the TFS 2013 Object Model ("OM") on the build agent.
-This is because the MSBuild.SonarQube.Runner is built against the TFS 2013 assemblies which are not installed by default on a TFS 2015 build agent.

-Microsoft provide an installer for the OM that can be downloaded and installed as follows:
+Microsoft provide an installer for the object model that can be downloaded and installed as follows:
 * Browse to the [Visual Studio Gallery](https://visualstudiogallery.msdn.microsoft.com/)
 * Search for "Team Foundation Server Object Model"
 * Choose the appropriate version of the 2013 object model for the updates you have applied to your TFS installation
 * Download and run the installer

-### Analysing code stored in Visual Studio Online ("VSO") requires a TFS 2013 build agent
+#### Analyzing code stored in Visual Studio Online ("VSO") requires a TFS 2013 build agent
 If you are analysing code stored in VSO using a XAML build then at present you must use TFS 2013 build agent.
 This is a known issue that is being tracked here [http://jira.sonarsource.com/browse/SONARMSBRU-73].